frederic-perez/Cardiac-electrophysiology/glossary.md

 __viable myocardium__ _n_ [[Wikiecho: myocardial viability]](http://www.wikiecho.org/wiki/Myocardial_Viability) Myocardium which due to ischaemia does not contract normally at rest but has the potential to recover its function, either by itself over time or after revascularisation. _The same part of the ventricular wall can have a mixture of necrotic tissue and viable myocardium._
 __VT burden__ _n_ The number of sustained VT episodes or appropriate ICD interventions per year. _The reduction of VT burden was calculated as follows: 1–(no. of VT episodes in period post ablation/no. of VT episodes in same period pre-ablation)._
 __VT/VF storm__ _n_ Generally defined as three or more episodes of VF or sustained VT within 24 hours.
+__Wenckebach block _n___ (AKA Mobitz type I second-degree atrioventricular (AV) block) A specific type of conduction disorder affecting the heart's electrical system, where the electrical signals from the atria to the ventricles are progressively delayed until one signal is completely blocked, resulting in a skipped beat.
 __Wiggers diagram__ [[Wikipedia]](https://en.wikipedia.org/wiki/Wiggers_diagram)
 __Wolff-Parkinson-White syndrome__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Wolff%E2%80%93Parkinson%E2%80%93White_syndrome)
 __workup__ _n_ A thorough medical diagnostic examination including laboratory tests and x-rays.